landemic-io/landemic/README.md

 4. Type ` again
 5. Press Enter
 6. Right-click on the key string, then choose "Copy string as JavaScript literal"
-7. Paste it and remove ' characters at the start and end
+7. Remove the ' characters at the start and end

+Then paste the key into the value field.

+**Set your Github remote**

+Set `GITHUB_REMOTE` to the `git@github.com:YOUR_USERNAME/landemic.git` of your new repo

 **Set your Alchemy key**

 The service fetches data from the blockchain through Alchemy.
 The requests are light enough that you can use the free tier.

 Create an Alchemy key, this time called ALCHEMY_KEY and add it to Heroku.

-**Set your Github remote**

-Set GITHUB_REMOTE to the git@github.com:YOUR_USERNAME/landemic.git of your new repo

 **Sync the data**